strncat/strncat.github.io/_posts/math/number-theory/math115a/lectures/2025-06-27-lec14-euler-totient-function.markdown

 	\end{align*}
 	$$
 </div>
-This is a pretty small list that we can get through.
+This is a pretty small list to iterate over and just brute force possible solutions.
 For example,
 <div>
  	$$
  	\begin{align*}